 - 9.1.
 We will advise You of the outcome of Your application via RMS, following a decision by the Minister. - 9.2.
-If You are unsuccessful, You may submit a new application for the same, or similar, research in the same or future grant opportunities.
-This will depend on the specific provisions of the grant opportunity You are applying for.
+If You are unsuccessful, You may be able to submit a new application for the same, or similar, research in future grant opportunities.
+This will depend on the specifics of the grant opportunity You are applying for.
 You should include new or more information to address any weaknesses that may have prevented Your previous application from being successful. - 9.3.
 If Your application is found to be ineligible, You will be notified of this through RMS.